pi11235/dm_dev_guide/work/flow.rst

 All development work is done on these three types of **JIRA issues** that are generically referred to as **tickets**:

-Story
+Task
-   Stories are for work that accomplish your main goals for a cycle.
+   Tasks are for work that accomplish your main goals for a given sprint.
-   Stories are part of regular epics, planned at the start of each cycle.
+   Tasks are part of regular epics and stored in the Backlog.
+These tasks are then pulled into the sprint before the start of each cycle.
 Bug
    A ticket of type bug describes “emergent” work: it was not planned at the start of a development cycle, but rather is a response to an unexpected problem report.

+..
 Bugs are associated with special epics designated for addressing emergent work.
+..
 Improvement
    An improvement is essentially a feature request.
    Like a *bug*, an improvement is emergent, and hence belongs in a special epic.
    Unlike a bug, an improvement adds new functionality.

-Issue semantics were discussed in `RFC-43 <https://jira.lsstcorp.org/browse/RFC-43>`_.

 As a developer, you can create tickets to work on.
 You can also create bug or improvement tickets and assign them to others (ideally with some consultation).
+All code that is to be developed and merged into the develop and master branches *require* a ticket.

 .. _workflow-jira-ticket-creation: